apikcloud/docs/docs/09-commits.md

 ## Scopes

-The **scope** indicates which part of the system is affected — it’s optional but useful when:
+The **scope** indicates which part of the system is affected — it's optional but highly recommended as it is useful when:

 - The project is large or modular (ex: Odoo addons, CI, Docker, infra).
-- You want to filter commits in changelogs by area.
+- You want to filter commits by area.

 **Typical scopes**